How to Organize Your Garage… to Park in It!

 Donate

-Clothing, shoes, home and holiday decor, furniture, and sports equipment are all fantastic items to donate.
-These are all items that could be of great use to another individual or family.
+Clothing, shoes, home and holiday décor, furniture, and sports equipment are all fantastic items to donate.

 There are many reputable charities that accept donations, and many of them offer free donation pickup.